sordina/learning-llvm/resources/markdown/Introduction.md

 The workshop is split into chapters - each lasting an hour.
-Chapters will start with a few trivial introductory exercises to get your fingers warmed up, then the meat - an exercise that should be able to be solved using the material introduced up to that point, but with help and hints available if needed.
+Chapters will start with a few trivial introductory exercises to get your fingers warmed up, then the meat - an exercise that should be able to be solved using the material introduced up to that point (with help and hints available if needed).

 Each chapter will conclude with an open-question.
 This question should provide inspiration for further consideration of how harder problems could